ANI

 Xi in his national congress speech in October last year highlighted the term 'common prosperity' a lot of times.
 Considering "common prosperity" as a component of "Chinese-style modernisation," he pledged to standardise the wealth accumulation mechanism and "regulate excessively high income."According to the economic data for October, exports in China reduced, inflation slowed down, new bank lending tumbled, the property market downturn further increased and retail sales fell for the first time after Shanghai's lockdown during April-May, as per several media reports.

-Get a daily dose of St Louis Star news through our daily email, its complimentary and keeps you fully up to date with world and business news as well.
+Amid strict lockdowns, China's foreign firms also struggled to thrive in the markets due to unprecedented difficulties and uncertainties in the country.
+(ANI)Get a daily dose of St Louis Star news through our daily email, its complimentary and keeps you fully up to date with world and business news as well.

 Publish news of your business, community or sports group, personnel appointments, major event and more by submitting a news release to St Louis Star.